 What Should Testing Accomplish?

-Testing a business continuity plan verifies how effective the plan is in real-time scenarios.
+Testing a BCP verifies how effective the plan is in real-time scenarios.
 Therefore, when you test the plan, you are looking for weaknesses or gaps in the plan.
 Once weaknesses are identified, your teams can work together to improve them.

-A business continuity plan test should take place quarterly at a minimum.
+Business continuity plan testing should take place quarterly at a minimum.
 For a quarterly plan review, organize a meeting with the division or department managers who are directly involved with the business continuity plan, including new hires.
 If the organization is growing rapidly or experiences high management turnover, you may want to consider increasing testing frequency to monthly.